 There are 3 factors that can make or break successful transitions.
 Executing on all of these factors well can help you retain customers and win contracts more easily in the future:

 This article will cover the basics of private security transitions.
-If you want to learn even more about this topic, check out this webinar with Marc Bognar.
+If you want to learn even more about this topic, Marc Bognar teaches the basics of managing successful private security transitions in a great webinar.

 The need for good communication in the security guard industry is obvious.
 During security service transitions, having good communication with both your clients and your officers is critical for success.